Rockin' in the Free World: Cover versions

-"Rockin' in the Free World" has been recorded by numerous other artists.
+"Rockin' in the Free World" has been recorded by numerous artists.
 A version by The Alarm appears on their album Raw (1991).
-Pearl Jam, joined by Neil Young, performed the song at the 1993 MTV Video Music Awards and frequently perform it live in concert.
-Justin Sullivan in 1994 did it not with his New Model Army line up but recording with the lead guitarist at the time Dave Blomberg touring in a series of duo presentations which it was known as Big Guitars in Little Europe.
+Pearl Jam, joined by Neil Young, performed the song at the 1993 MTV Video Music Awards; the band frequently performs it live in concert.
 Suzi Quatro covered it on her 2005 album Back to the Drive.
 It was also covered by Swiss hard rock band Krokus on their 2017 covers collection Big Rocks.
 Roots rock duo Larkin Poe released a cover on their 2020 album Kindred Spirits.
+SHINEDOWN members Brent Smith and Zach Myers covered the song in acoustic in 2020 on their side project album "Smith & Myers: Volume 1".
 American nu metal band Soil released a cover in 2022.
 Numerous bands and artists have covered this song live, including Simple Minds, Bon Jovi, Joe Satriani and The New Roses.